401(k) Plan Fix-It Guide - You haven't timely deposited employee elective deferrals

 - Determine which deposits were late and calculate the lost earnings necessary to correct.

-- Deposit any missed elective deferrals, along with lost earnings, into the trust.
+- Deposit any missed elective deferrals, together with lost earnings, into the trust.

 - Review procedures and correct deficiencies that led to the late deposits.

-Employer B sponsors a 401(k) plan for its 1,200 employees, all of whom are participants in the plan.
+Employer B sponsors a 401(k) plan for its 1,200 employees, all of whom are plan participants.
 Employer B pays employees on the first day of the month.
 The plan expressly provides that the employer must deposit deferrals within five days after each payday.
 B conducts a yearly compliance audit of its plan.
-During this review, Employer B discovered it deposited elective deferrals 30 days after each payday for the 2011 plan year.
+During this review, Employer B discovered it deposited elective deferrals 30 days after each payday for the 2012 plan year.

 Correction programs available:

-Employer B did not make the deposits within the time required by the plan document.
+Employer B didn't make the deposits within the time required by the plan document.
 This operational mistake is correctible under EPCRS.

-The example illustrates an operational problem because the employer didn't follow the terms of the plan relating to the timing for depositing elective deferrals.
-Therefore, if the other eligibility requirements of SCP are satisfied, Employer B may use SCP to correct the failure.
+The example shows an operational problem because the employer didn't follow the plan terms for the timing for depositing elective deferrals.
+If the other eligibility requirements of SCP are satisfied, Employer B may use SCP to correct the failure.

 - No fees for self-correction.